bilbaomakers/StemfieWB/CONTRIBUTING.md

 See a bug?
 Open an issue on GitHub: <https://github.com/bilbaomakers/StemfieWB/issues>

+You can test latest changes on: <https://github.com/bilbaomakers/StemfieWB/tree/develop>

 If you have QA experience consider writing test cases.

 ## Developers

-Feel like adding a new feature?
+Feel like adding a new feature/part?
 Open a ticket to use as a basis for discussion.

 Describe your idea.
 Discuss with the other developers and start coding!